 Yes, German Shepherds do bark a lot; they are on Stanely Coren’s list as the second most likely breed to bark as watchdogs.
 German Shepherds can be trained to prevent excessive barking and become vocal when bored or guarding their owners.
 They may also bark at other dogs if not socialized.

 According to psychologist Stanley Coren, German Shepherds are ranked the third most intelligent breed in the world and are highly trainable and adaptive.
 The beautiful German Shepherd can be trained for their natural urge to alert and protect their owners through training and exercise.

-all working dogs, Germans Shepherds were bred with a specific task in mind.
-German Shepherds are highly intelligent and are highly protective of their owners and homes.
-Their strongly developed guarding instinct may show itself in barking behavior to warn potential threats and alert owners to the presence of danger.
+all working dogs including our much-loved Germans Shepherds were bred with a specific task in mind.
+German Shepherds are highly intelligent and are naturally highly protective of their owners and homes.
+Their strongly developed guarding instinct may show itself in barking behavior to warn of potential threats and alert owners to the presence of danger.

 German Shepherds Are Easily Bored

-German Shepherd’s rank second in overall dog intelligence, according to Prof. Stanley Coren, an expert on dog behavior and intelligence.
+German Shepherd dogs rank second in overall dog intelligence, according to Prof. Stanley Coren, an expert on dog behavior and intelligence.
 Due to their high intelligence and genetic inheritance of being a working dog, German Shepherds may become bored and exhibit excessive barking.

 Much like intelligent humans confined in an area with no stimulation would exhibit signs of anxiety and stress.
 German Shepherds need stimulation and plenty of interaction and exercise to be happy and healthy.